 Since the 0% introductory offer on these cards is limited, this loan option is best for people who need to borrow for a remodeling project but have the means to pay off their balances fairly quickly.

 If you go with a 0% APR card and don’t pay off your balance before your introductory offer ends, you could live to regret it.
-Let’s say you signed up for the Chase Freedom Unlimited® to secure 0% intro APR for 15 months from account opening on purchases and balance transfers.
+Let’s say you signed up for the Chase Freedom Unlimited® to secure 0% intro APR for 15 months from account opening on purchases.
 While zero interest is an attractive proposition, you have to keep in mind that your interest rate will reset once your intro offer ends.
 With this card, the regular APR is 14.99% - 23.74 % Variable.
 That’s why, if you need to carry a balance for a few years, you may be better off with a different option on this list.

 The Bottom Line